kmcdono2/getmicah.github.io/cv.md

 #### Conference Participation

+2016	Chair/Discussant, “Trading Networks Across Space and Time,” Social Science History Association Conference, Chicago, IL, November 17-20.

 2016  Chair, Panel on Peasants and the Early Modern French State, organized by Stephen Miller, Society for French Historical Studies Annual Meeting, Nashville, TN, March 3-6.

-#### Conference Organization
+#### Conference and Workshop Organization

+2018	Society for the History of Authorship, Reading and Publishing Annual Conference, Sydney, June 26-29 (local organizing committee).

-2017  Co-Organizer with Dan Edelstein and Paula Findlen,  Bakerfest, conference in honor of the career of Keith M. Baker, Stanford University, February 3-4.
+2017	Bakerfest, conference to honor Professor Keith M. Baker, Stanford University, February 3-4 (organizer).

-2016  Coordinator, Digitizing Enlightenment Symposium and George Rudé Seminar, Western Sydney University, Parramatta, NSW, Australia, July 12-16.
+2016	George Rudé Seminar, Western Sydney University, Parramatta, NSW, Australia, July 13-16 (coordinator).

-2012  Co-Organizer with Lauren Jarvis, Stanford History Archival Workshop Final Symposium, “Using Archives/The Future of Archives,” Stanford University, April 6.
-Invited speakers included Rick Prelinger, Tanya Hollis, and Sean Hanretta.
+2013	Hoagland Workshop on Data Visualization in the Humanities, Center for Spatial and Textual Analysis, Stanford University, Winter Quarter (coordinator).

+2011-12	Stanford History Archival Workshop, Stanford University (founder).

-2011  Coordinator, Scripting Revolutions conference (organized by Dan Edelstein and Keith Baker), Stanford University, November 3–5.
+2011	Scripting Revolutions conference, Stanford University, November 3–5 (coordinator).

+2008-09	French Culture Workshop, Stanford Humanities Center (coordinator).

 ### Teaching Experience

-#### Courses Taught

-**Bates College, Lewiston, ME**

-*The Secret History of French Peasants* (2016).
-Intermediate course on the transformation of France’s early modern agricultural society into a modern industrial one.
-Special attention to the role of rural communities in pursuing economic and political change.
-14 students (cross-listed with Environmental Studies and French).

-*Innovations in Mapping: From Paper to Pixels* (2016).
-Experiential lab course comparing 18th and 21st century mapping.
-Included fieldwork with historical survey instruments, field trips to local map experts (Anne  Knowles and Matthew Edney), and meetings and projects with important mapping organizations (Stamen Design, Historypin, Red Cross Missing Maps, OSM, Cadasta, USGS).
-32 students, 5-week intensive course (cross-listed with Environmental Studies, fulfilled Bates general education “Lab” requirement).
-Bates News [story about the course](https://www.bates.edu/news/2016/05/20/here-be-bates-a-history-lab-puts-the-college-on-the-map/).

-*Early Modern European History* (2016).
-Introduction to 1400-1750 in Europe and European empires with a focus on the development of the state and of civil society, consumerism and manufacturing, and explanations of the natural and supernatural world.
-27 students.

-*Enlightenment and Revolution* (2015).
-Intermediate course on the history of the Enlightenment and the French Revolution.
-Major assignments include essays on the French Encyclopédie and its digital future, and the origins of the French Revolution.
-5 students (cross-listed with European Studies).

-*Nature and Empire* (2015).
-Writing-intensive course preparing students to write the History or Environmental Studies thesis.
-Units on the Columbian Exchange, Atlantic fishing, cotton and capitalism, and tourism and informal empire.
-10 students (cross-listed with Environmental Studies).

-**Stanford University, Stanford, CA**

-**Science in the Making-Integrated Leaning Environment (SIMILE) and the Program in Writing and Rhetoric.** [About](http://shc.stanford.edu/news/research/stanford-freshmen-create-medieval-inspired-artifacts-twenty-first-century) [SIMILE](http://news.stanford.edu/news/2014/july/simile-residential-learning-070814.html)

-*Rhetoric of the Invention and Re-Invention of Science*.
-Instructor of record (2014).
-15 students).

-*Rhetoric of the Scientific Revolution*.
-Instructor of record (2015).
-21 students.
-Students in these courses practiced research methods and wrote primary-source based argumentative papers on the history of science, technology, or medicine.
-Focus on linking changes in the way scientists and other scholars were writing in the ancient, medieval, or early modern period and the way that students were learning to join the scholarly community of writers.

-**Department of History**
+2015-16	Bates College, Lewiston, ME, Visiting Assistant Professor, Early Modern European History.
+Developed and taught undergraduate courses such as seminars on environment and politics in rural France, the environmental history of European empires, and the history of mapping (18th-21st c.).
+Innovations in Mapping: From Paper to Pixels received funding from the Bates Harward Center for Community Engagement to support field trips to local practitioners.
+This course counted towards the “Lab” science requirement at Bates, the first History course to do so.
+[Course website](https://course-wp.bates.edu/mappinginnovations/).
+[Story covering the course](https://www.bates.edu/news/2016/05/20/here-be-bates-a-history-lab-puts-the-college-on-the-map/).
+Three of my courses were cross-listed with Environmental Studies.

+2014-15	Stanford University, Stanford, CA, Lecturer in History and Philosophy of Science and Writing & Rhetoric.
+Taught as part of a team in a year-long, residential History of Science program, Science in the Making¬-Integrated Leaning Environment (SIMILE).
+Because of my joint appointment, I helped to coordinate lectures linked to discussion sections, field trips, and writing seminars.
+I designed the writing seminars to connect students with how people in the past explored and communicated about science, medicine, and technology.
+News about SIMILE [here](http://shc.stanford.edu/news/research/stanford-freshmen-create-medieval-inspired-artifacts-twenty-first-century) and [here](http://news.stanford.edu/news/2014/july/simile-residential-learning-070814.html).

+2012–13	Hume Writing Center, Stanford University, Writing Consultant.
+Provided individual tutoring for undergradaute and graduate students in humanities writing.

+2012	Menlo College, Atherton, CA, Lecturer.
+Developed new course on World History (Deep History to 1500) to first-year business students through lens of UNESCO World Heritage sites.
+In two sections of 27 students each, the focus was on transitioning to college-level humanities coursework.
+Self-designed [course website](https://mcworldhistory.wordpress.com/).

-*Mobility in France and the Self: People, Products, and Ideas in Motion, 1700-2000*.
-Instructor of record (2009) for methods course for history majors culminating in a primary-source research paper.
-4 students.
+2007-11	Department of History, Stanford University, Teaching Fellow and Assistant.
+Designed and taught new required methodology course for history majors (Mobility in France and the Self: People, Products, and Ideas in Motion, 1700-2000).
+Prepared and led discussion sections for undergraduates in Global Human Geography, Machiavellian Moments, Europe 1500-1793, and Colonial and Revolutionary America.

-*Global Human Geography*.
-Teaching Assistant (2008).
-30 students.

-*Machiavellian Moments, Europe 1500-1793*.
-Teaching Assistant (2008).
-12 students.

-*Colonial and Revolutionary America*.
-Teaching Assistant (2007).
-30 students.

-**Menlo College**, Atherton, CA

-*World History I (Deep History-1500)*.
-Instructor of record (2012) for first-year survey course with focus on transitioning to college-level coursework.
-2 sections of 27 students each.
-[Course website](mcworldhistory.wordpress.com)

-**Duke University**, Talent Identification Program (TIP), Durham, NC and Paris, France

-*Philosophic Quest: Paris through the Eyes of its Greatest Minds*.
-Instructor of record (2008) for three-week study abroad course in Paris for gifted high school students.
-Designed around on-site experiences in the city.
-22 students.
+2006, 2008	Duke University, Talent Identification Program, Durham, NC and Paris, France, Instructor and Teaching Assistant.
+Instructor (2008) and teaching assistant (2006) for three-week study abroad course in Paris for 22 secondary students.
+Re-designed the course to feature on-site learning in 2008.

-*Cultural Adventures in the City of Light*.
-Teaching Assistant (2006).
-18 students.

-*Art History*.
-Teaching Assistant (2006).
-20 students.
+2004–05	Lycée Emile Zola, Rennes, France, English Teaching Assistant.
+Independent instruction of French high school students.

 #### Theses Advised